grikell/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-The number of steps is computed by using the *tapply()* function, computing the mean across the days in the input dataset.
+The mean number of steps per day is obtained by using the *tapply()* function.

-Then an histogram (using the *ggplot2* library) is created.
+Then we create an histogram (using the *ggplot2* library).

 ```r